Madeleine McCann prime suspect charged with sexual offences by German prosecutors

 The office did not say the charges related to the McCann case.

-In May, German police claim to have found new evidence of missing Madeleine McCann inside a van belonging to Brueckner.
+In May, German police claim to have found new evidence linked to Madeleine inside a van belonging to Brueckner.

 As Madeleine’s parents held a vigil to mark the 15th anniversary of the day she went missing during a family holiday in Portugal, lead investigator Hans-Christian Wolters revealed evidence had been uncovered potentially linking the convicted rapist to the three-year-old’s disappearance.

-The parents have said they are still hopeful efforts by police in three countries to solve their daughter’s disappearance will eventually yield some answers.
+Her parents have said they are still hopeful that efforts by police in three countries to solve their daughter’s disappearance will eventually yield answers.
 Prosecutor Mr Wolters has previously said he believes Madeleine is dead.

 Brueckner is a German citizen and the law of that country states evidence cannot be released until a suspect and his legal team have been given full details.

+Brueckner is currently behind bars for raping a 72-year-old American tourist in the same area of Portugal where Madeleine went missing and was also linked to the rape of an Irish tour rep.

-Brueckner was revealed as the chief suspect in the German probe into the toddler’s disappearance two years ago in 2020 - and officially named a suspect by Portuguese police last month.
+Brueckner was revealed as the chief suspect in the German probe into the toddler’s disappearance in 2020 and officially named a suspect by Portuguese police in April.

-But while German prosecutors say telecomms data shows Brueckner received a phone call on 3 May 2007 near the Praia da Luz holiday apartment from which the three-year-old went missing, he now reportedly claims to have been miles from the scene in the company of a young German woman.
+German prosecutors say telecomms data shows Brueckner received a phone call on 3 May 2007 near the Praia da Luz holiday apartment from which the three-year-old went missing, but he reportedly claims to have been miles from the scene with a young German woman.

-The 45-year-old, who has always denied any involvement in Madeleine’s disappearance, insists he drove the woman - who was on holiday with her parents - to the airport in Faro for her return flight home the following day, and they were stopped and photographed at a police roadblock, according to Sky News.
+The 45-year-old, who has always denied any involvement in Madeleine’s disappearance, insists he drove the woman, who was on holiday with her parents, to the airport in Faro for her return flight home the following day.
+They were stopped and photographed at a police roadblock, according to Sky News.

-Portuguese police named Bruckner an arguido – a formal suspect – on 21 April.
-It is the first time they have identified an official suspect since 2007, when they named Madeleine’s parents, Kate and Gerry McCann as suspects, both of whom were later cleared.
+When Portuguese police named Bruckner an arguido – a formal suspect – on 21 April, it was the first time they had identified an official suspect since 2007.
+Back then, they named Madeleine’s parents, Kate and Gerry McCann as suspects but both were later cleared.

 It has been suggested that the move could potentially be “procedural”, in connection with the fact that Portugal’s statute of limitations does not allow certain crimes to be prosecuted more than 15 years after they were committed.